shaolang/blog/content/posts/2021-02-13-tutorial-storybook.js-with-shadow-cljs.md

 ```

 Simple enough: a custom `header` component that outputs the given text in
-a `h1` element and the `init` function that renders the header.
+an `h1` element and the `init` function that renders the header.
 To see this
 glorious app render, create the `public/index.html` as follows:

 ```html {linenos=table, hl_lines=[9]}